-March 16-22, 2014 is Poison Prevention Week.
+March 20-26, 2016 is National Poison Prevention Week.
 Although human and veterinary drugs are the most obvious sources of pet poisoning, some seemingly innocuous things around your home can be harmful—even fatal—to your pet.

 A growing epidemic

 Each year thousands of dogs and cats needlessly suffer and many die from accidental ingestion of household poisons, including popular houseplants, medications, common foods and pesticides.
 Household hazards lay in wait… do you know where to look for them?

 They may be pretty, but some plants are poisonous – even deadly.
 As little as a single leaf from any lily variety can be lethal to cats.

 Others to avoid include Amaryllis, Azaleas, Christmas tree pine needles, Chrysanthemums, Daffodils, Easter cacti, Holly, Hyacinths, Mistletoe, Mulch with cocoa beans, Oleander, Poinsettias, Sago palm and Tulips.

 Acetaminophen is found in more than 200 prescription and non prescription formulations such as Tylenol, Hydrocodone (Vicodin) and Lorcet, and reduces our pains and fevers.
 But it only takes one pill to kill a cat and ingesting it can cause kidney failure and liver damage in dogs.
 Dogs are most commonly poisoned by ibuprofen, enticed by the pill’s sweet coating.
 Common brands of ibuprofen include Advil, Midol, and Motrin, although it also is available in many generic formulations.